top of page

 About Gala

-Gala is a passionate educator in the classroom, privately, and as a guest lecturer.
-In her teaching, she enthusiastically works with students to develop fledgling ideas into fully realized pieces, examine repertoire from Saint-Georges to Saariaho, and incorporate non-musical elements such as visual art and technology into their work.
-Gala maintains a private studio of composition students at the high school and collegiate level.
-She has been engaged to speak on composition, orchestration, arts administration, and entrepreneurship at institutions such as The Hartt School, University of Illinois Urbana-Champaign, Virginia Tech, Heidelberg University, and Central Connecticut State University.
-In winter 2024, she and Hub New Music Executive Director Michael Avitabile will co-teach the course Commissioning and Collaboration Basics at the University of Michigan.
+Flagello is a passionate educator and arts nonprofit leader.
+As the Festival Director and co-founder of the contemporary music festival Connecticut Summerfest, she champions the creation of new music and nurtures creative growth through collaboration.
+In her teaching, Flagello enthusiastically works with students to develop fledgling ideas into fully realized pieces, examine repertoire from Saint-Georges to Saariaho, and incorporate non-musical elements such as visual art and technology into their work.
+She maintains a private studio of composition students and has been engaged as Composer in Residence at institutions including the University of Michigan, University of Illinois at Urbana-Champaign, University of Nebraska-Omaha, Virginia Tech, University of Tennessee-Knoxville, and Queen’s University (CAN).
+Flagello is proud to have co-designed and co-teach the course Commissioning and Collaboration Basics (ARTSADMN 406/506) at the University of Michigan with Hub New Music Executive Director Michael Avitabile.

 Name note: Gala pronounces her name GAL-uh Flah-JEL-oh.